liangt/Bag-of-words-model-toolkit/README.md

 # Bag-of-words-model-toolkit
 BoW model toolkit implemented by python

 The toolkit implements the bag-of-words model in computer vision.
-The toolkit contains the following parts:
+The toolkit contains the following modules:

 1. Feature Extract
 2. Dictionary Generate